Here I Go Again (The Miracles song)

-"Here I Go Again" was a 1969 hit single by The Miracles (aka Smokey Robinson and the Miracles).
-It was written by Miracles members Smokey Robinson and Pete Moore, along with Motown staff songwriters Al Cleveland and Terry "Buzzy" Johnson, a member of the legendary R&B group The Flamingos.
+"Here I Go Again" was a 1969 hit single by The Miracles.
+It was written by Miracles members Smokey Robinson and Pete Moore, along with Motown staff songwriters Al Cleveland and Terry "Buzzy" Johnson, a member of the R&B group The Flamingos.

 The song was released on Motown Records' Tamla label subsidiary.
-It was taken from their top-25 Pop album Time Out for Smokey Robinson & The Miracles from that year, and was the "B" side of their hit single, "Doggone Right".
+It was taken from their top-25 pop album Time Out for Smokey Robinson & The Miracles from that year, and was the "B" side of their hit single, "Doggone Right".